azrker/Currency-Exchange-Application/README.md

 **Communication flow:**

-1. The WCF Service is hosted locally via IIS Express (port is auto-assigned by Visual Studio)
+1. The WCF Service is hosted locally via IIS Express (port is auto assigned by Visual Studio)
 2. Clients connect using `BasicHttpBinding` (SOAP over HTTP)
 3. The service fetches live exchange rate data from the NBP REST API
-4. All user data (accounts, balances, transactions) is stored in-memory during the service session
+4. All user data (accounts, balances, transactions) is stored in memory during the service session

 \---